 While comfort, convenience and safety have already been significantly enhanced by the networking of on-board data, information from local vehicle-2-vehicle communication and from connected cloud systems, such as weather reports or warning signals from vehicles up ahead, will offer added value.
 Smartphone data and functions will also become more relevant, especially in mixed traffic situations.

 Light will the be key to highly automated driving, as it can provide situation-specific signals to drivers and the environment such as the transfer of control to the vehicle and the switch to a rest period.
-Another example is the switch from automatic to manual control, which could be indicated through a corresponding light signal.

 This in turn will contribute to building trust in the technology.
 Vehicle light can therefore enable communication inside and outside of the vehicle.
 OSRAM Continental’s goal today and tomorrow is to provide drivers with the best lighting profile for their immediate situation.